 By Michael O. Emerson and Christian Smith (reviewed by Peter DeHaan)

 Divided by Faith investigates race relations between whites and blacks in the United States.
 Although white evangelicals have a well-intentioned desire to end racial inequality, their efforts can—and have—unwittingly serve to do more harm than good, “actually recreating racial divisions and inequalities,” (p 1).

 Emerson and Smith give a detailed historical perspective of this issue as it relates to U.S. churches and church activities, specifically from evangelicals.
 They then look at the present situation, sharing numerous detailed accounts from the people they interviewed in the course of their research.

 A reoccurring discussion in the book is exploring the source of the black/white socioeconomic gap.
 Is the gap individual in nature (ability and motivation) or structural (education and discrimination)?

 What is clear is that “good intentions are not enough.
 But educated, sacrificial, realistic efforts made in faith across racial lines can help…” (p 172).
 And that is a good place to start.

 [Divided by Faith: Evangelical Religion and the Problem of Race in America, by Michael O. Emerson and Christian Smith.
 Published by Oxford University Press, 2000, ISBN: 978-0-19-514707-0, 212 pages.]

 Read more book reviews by Peter DeHaan.SaveSave

-Peter DeHaan writes about biblical spirituality, often with a postmodern slant.
-He seeks a fresh approach to faith and following God through the lens of scripture, without the baggage of made-up traditions and meaningless practices.
-Read more in his books, blog, and weekly email updates.
+Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
+He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.